Red Moon in Venus: Background

 On January 11, 2022, Uchis announced that she was putting the finishing touches on her third studio album.
 On April 21, 2022, she revealed to Billboard that she had two albums ready, one in English and one in Spanish.
 On September 2, 2022, Uchis released the "retro house" track "No Hay Ley", the first solo release in nearly two years.
 On December 9, 2022, she announced that she had turned in the new album, describing it as her "latest contribution to this world".
 She released the single "I Wish You Roses" on January 19, 2023, along with its music video.
 The song was produced by Dylan Wiggins and Josh Crocker.
 According to Uchis, the song is about "being able to release people with love".
 On February 23, 2023, she released the second single for the album, "Moonlight", accompanied by a lyric video.

 The singer announced the album title three days later.
 Uchis revealed through her Instagram stories that many of the songs on the album were written and recorded years ago, specifying that the album was recorded during lockdown.
 The release date and the cover were both revealed on January 23.
 About the project, Uchis explained:

 She felt inspired by astrology, wanting to reflect the blood moon as the trigger to "send your emotions into a spin".

 Critical reception

 Red Moon in Venus received widespread acclaim from critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 85, based on 12 reviews, indicating "universal acclaim".
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 84, based on 13 reviews, indicating "universal acclaim".
 Aggregator AnyDecentMusic? gave it 7.7 out of 10, based on their assessment of the critical consensus.

 The album received an 8.2 out of 10 on Pitchfork and was acclaimed as "best new music" the week of its release.
+Michael Cragg of The Guardian awarded the album with 4 out of 5 stars, stating: "Over a vintage soul confection, Uchis travels through heartache, finishing somewhere near desolation: “What’s the point of all the pretty things in the world, if I don’t have you?”
+Things end, however, with resolution on the sun-dappled, 60s soul of Happy Now, in which Uchis urges herself to “remember all the good things”.
+Astrological guff never sounded so lush."

+The album was placed in numerous year-end lists of 2023.